CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 -torque-resolution:2;
 {% endhighlight %}

 Points are snapped to a grid that is defined by the resolution you set (a smaller resolution produces a smaller grid spacing).
 This has the effect of creating a two-dimensional histogram if you aggregate by `count`, which you can then visualize by changing the opacity.
 Play around with different resolutions -- especially large ones -- to see the effect.
-Because of the nature of quadtrees and tiles based on 256 pixel edges, resolutions will produce more reliable results if they are in powers of 2.
+Because of the nature of quadtrees and tiles based on 256 or 512 pixel edges, resolutions will produce more reliable results if they are in powers of 2.
 Resolutions such as 0.125 (2<sup>-3</sup>), 16 (2<sup>4</sup>), and 128 (2<sup>7</sup>) are all acceptable.

 ### Our stork

 For our stork, we have a column in our data set called `ground_speed` that we are going to use to visualize the average speed of the bird within any of the bins.
 We can use `value` and some conditions in our CartoCSS to style the marker on the map.

-The following style works:
+PostgreSQL has many [aggregate functions](http://www.postgresql.org/docs/9.3/static/functions-aggregate.html) that give back the various statistical measures you could be interested in calculating.

+The following style works to show the different average velocities of the stork within any two dimensional bin for which we have data to aggregate.
+The values 12, 6, and 3 were chosen from applying the following query and getting intuition about how it would be grouped or clustered.

+{% highlight sql %}
+SELECT
+  date_part('days',timestamp),
+  avg(ground_speed)
+FROM
+  academy_torque_stork
+GROUP BY
+  date_part('days',timestamp)
+{% endhighlight %}

+The CartoCSS used to produce the map is here:

 {% highlight css %}
 Map {